Extrapolating Single-Treatment Effects Out of Factorial Experiments: Discussion

 \section{Discussion}

-The paper's findings highlight that while factorial experiments can significantly reduce the costs associated with estimating multiple treatment effects, they also introduce complexities when estimating single-treatment effects.
-Specifically, when considering interactions, these effects become non-point-identifiable, and the best approach is to estimate sharp bounds.
+The paper's findings highlight that while factorial experiments can significantly reduce the costs associated with estimating multiple treatment effects, they also introduce complexities when extrapolating to single-treatment scenarios where the other treatments are not manipulated.
+Specifically, when considering interactions, these effects become non-recoverable, without imposing strong assumptions.

+Recognizing the challenges in justifying such assumptions, and a practical approach is to estimate sharp bounds.
 To address this, I provided bounds for both the nonparametric case and the case assuming monotonicity, aiming to assist researchers in estimating effects under these conditions.
-Moreover, I outlined a procedure for sensitivity analysis, enabling researchers to justify other assumptions, such as non-interaction, or to test the sensitivity of results to a maximum proportion of non-interactive units.
+Moreover, I outlined a procedure for sensitivity analysis, allowing researchers to explore other assumptions, such as non-interaction, or to test the sensitivity of results to a maximum proportion of non-interactive units.
 For instance, by limiting interactive units to at most 15\%, researchers can still derive meaningful bounds.
+That shows how useful information on external validity can be extracted from factorial experiments.